TheMrDenty/Portfolio-Site/README.md

 - returns ProjectsNav.
 - returns github div which displays a AnimatedLetters component and my github commit calender
 - returns joke div which checks if there is a joke in state and displays the current jokes setup and two buttons, one checks if show state is true and if it is it checks if there are jokes in state and if so displays current jokes punchline, if show is false displays show punchline button that calls handleShow function onclick, the other displays a get random joke button which calls handleSetJoke onclick.
-  -returns Footer component.
+- returns Footer component.
-  -returns Loader component.
+- returns Loader component.

 --== Things I Would Change/Add ==--